ARCHIT-RAVIKUMAR/ai-farm-assistant-/README.md

-# AgriPulse 🐾 | AI Farming Assistant
+# AgriFury 🐾 | AI Farming Assistant

-**AgriPulse** is a simple, smart web application designed to help farmers instantly identify plant diseases and find effective remedies using AI.
+**AgriFury** is a simple, smart web application designed to help farmers instantly identify plant diseases and find effective remedies using AI.

 ## 🌿 Aim
 To develop a user-friendly assistant that identifies plant diseases through a smartphone camera or photo upload and provides immediate diagnostic results and treatment advice.